 ‘[T]he America encountered by these yearning souls was no visible saint but an invisible, ever-receding, unloving god.’
 (Puritan Conversion Narrative 134)

 When, as a recent immigrant to the US, Krzykawska was assigned a story of Thanksgiving to read for her English language class, she was intrigued by the coexistence of contradictory narratives around Thanksgiving.
 This led her to research the relationship between rituals of national glorification and enduring silence about genocide in the commemoration of Thanksgiving.
 She writes:

+It seems that beautiful lies are more useful for maintaining the fluidity of national traditions than truth is.
+In this I find a surprising similarity to my homeland, Poland.
+Like the monuments toppling here in the US, national mythologies are slowly falling apart there.
 In American as a Second Language, I address Thanksgiving’s dilemmas by alluding to Joseph Beuys’ 1974 performance I Like America, and America Likes Me, in which he locked himself in a cell with a live coyote, an indigenous animal, to “discuss” troubling American politics.
 I also refer to one of the first American monuments to make my own Plymouth Rock – an ironic memorial to my own arrival exactly 400 years after the Pilgrims.

 Abraham Lincoln established Thanksgiving as a national holiday during the Civil War in 1863 – something to draw the nation together.
 On January 18 2021, The [PAST] President’s Advisory 1776 Commission released The 1776 Report.
 In the conclusion it said: